The UCT network as a core ICT service

 end-user device configured to perform the function of a network infrastructure device including proxy servers, network address translation devices, DHCP servers, remote access servers and DNS servers

-- The data network that extends across UCT-owned or –leased premises excluding the Graduate School of Business.
+- The data network that extends across UCT-owned or –leased premises.

 - Consisting of data cables and network infrastructure devices.

-- From the average end-user’s perspective, this includes the network up to the plug in the wall.
+- From the average end-user’s perspective, this includes the network up to the plug in the wall and wireless access points.

 All UCT staff, third parties and students that make use of UCT's network and its available services.